ISISComputingGroup/ansible-kafka-centos/README.md

 ### 3. Build Kafka-Manager

 If deploying Kafka-Manager, the distributable .zip must be placed in the root directory of the repository.
 Instructions for building the distributable are in [Kafka-Manager's README](https://github.com/yahoo/kafka-manager).
+NB, version 1.3.3.22 can only be built with java8.

 ### 4. Prepare cluster machines